davidisaaclee/matcher/README.md

 # matcher - pattern matching function generator

-good for:
+Good for:
-- **defining methods for enum-like types that switch their behavior based on their input.**
+- **Defining methods for enum-like types that switch their behavior based on their input.**
-- **getting something like type safety** by being notified of functions which omit registered cases or include invalid cases for their input.
+- **Getting something like type safety** by being notified of functions which omit registered cases or include invalid cases for their input.
-- **referring to the names of your enumeration's cases without worrying about typos.**
+- **Referring to the names of your enumeration's cases without worrying about typos.**
-- **defining functions that switch on a custom partitioning of its input set.** define one matcher to partition numbers into even/odd; another to partition into positive/nonpositive; another to partition into the temperature ranges for the different phases of water in degrees celsius...
+- **Defining functions that switch on a custom partitioning of its input set.**
+Define one matcher to partition numbers into even/odd; another to partition into positive/nonpositive; another to partition into the temperature ranges for the different phases of water in degrees celsius...

-probably not good for:
+Probably not good for:
-- **quickly making throwaway anonymous functions.** creating pattern-matching functions with this library is optimized for giving good error messages at function definition, __not__ for creating functions as quickly as possible.
+- **Quickly making throwaway anonymous functions.** Creating pattern-matching functions with this library is optimized for giving good error messages at function definition, __not__ for creating functions as quickly as possible.
-- **environments without ES6's [computed property names](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer#Computed_property_names).**
+- **Environments without ES6's [computed property names](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer#Computed_property_names).**
-this library relies on this feature to make it simple to map between a dynamic case name and the relevant conditional branch. (it's still totally possible to do this without computed property names.)
+This library relies on this feature to make it simple to map between a dynamic case name and the relevant conditional branch.
+(It's still totally possible to do this without computed property names.)